astropatel/Gmail-API/README.md

 # Gmail-API

+## Quick Use
+modify and run `send_emails.py`.
+It uses functions from `gmail_api_tools.py`.
+If you haven't already set-up the API tokens, see below for details.

 Use this to send emails through gmail using python.
 Right now, it's optimized for [Astronomy on Tap - Nashville monthly email announcements]([url](https://astronomyontap.org/locations/nashville-tn/)).

 ## Current features include: